lealceldeiro/gems/README.md

 * There is simply no reason to use naming patterns when you can use annotations instead.
 * all programmers should use the predefined annotation types that Java provides.

+### Item 40: Consistently use the `Override` annotation

+* Use the `Override` annotation on every method declaration that you believe to override a superclass declaration.